Busan to Bangkok By Air freight, Container ship or Road

 Gimhae International Airport to Suvarnabhumi Airport

 The quickest way to get from Busan to Bangkok by ship will take about 8 days 20h and departs from Busan (KRPUS) and arrives into Bangkok (THBKK).
 There are vessels departing 1-2 times a day on this route.
-HMM is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.
+King Ocean is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.

 Fluent Cargo is shipment and transport planning tool that is helping to digitize the global freight industry.
 See all your cargo options in one place, plan and track your next international shipment in seconds.